 Kathy Calhoun is a Richmond Virginia based painter who has spent the last 13 years developing her eclectic visual language that shifts between classicism to abstraction.
 Working with the tools of value/color, composition and paint application, her goal is for the viewer to contemplate a deeper connection both within themselves and their surroundings.

-Kathy discovered her interest in art around age 7 in her mom’s studio (a.k.a. the kitchen table) with that groovy’s 70s stand-by; tole painting.
+Kathy’s passion for visual expression was ignited around age 7 in her mom’s studio (a.k.a. the kitchen table) with that groovy’s 70's stand-by, tole painting.
 She then furthered her studies by breaking into her older brother’s room to hand-copy some of his album covers.
-Only after two art degrees, 20 years of teaching art, studying in Paris and New York did Kathy discover that this copying was a time honored, master teaching technique for classicism.
+Only after two art degrees, 20+ years of teaching art, studying in Paris and New York did Kathy discover that this (the copying, not the breaking and entering) was a time honored, master teaching technique for classicism.

-Since then, Kathy has had several solo exhibits, gotten a few awards, occasional press and can be found in collections scattered around the United States and Europe.
+Since then, Kathy has had several solo exhibits, gotten a few awards, occasional press and her work can be found in collections scattered around the United States and Europe.

-Her approach to teaching art is a lot like the method she used to get her children to drive…learn how to drive the car before planning the road trip.
-A firm believer in the know-the-rules-before-you-break-them mantra, Kathy uses a low stress, mini-version of the classical atelier approach to introduce the foundational design and compositional techniques needed for realism.
-She then encourages her students to discover which skills and techniques they want to toss, or manipulate to express their unique voice.
+Her approach to teaching art is a lot like the method she used to get her children to drive…learn how to operate the car before planning the road trip.
+A firm believer in the know-the-rules-before-you-break-them mantra, Kathy has created a low stress, mini-version of the classical atelier approach to introduce the foundational design and compositional techniques needed for realism.
+She then encourages her students to discover which of these skills and techniques they want to toss, or manipulate to express their unique voice.